juliusbroomfield/interview-prep/Algorithms/Sorting Algorithms/array-sorting.md

 Quicksort is arguably the best comparison-based sorting algorithms _empircally_, with an average runtime of $O(n \log n)$.

-However, the worst case time complexity is $O(n)$, although this is only if you continously choose a bad pivot.
+However, the worst case time complexity is $O(n^2)$, although this is only if you continously choose a bad pivot.
+Using the median of first, middle, and last element (median-of-three) can be more efficient than choosing randomly, but will still result in a $O(n^2)$ runtime.

 Quicksort uses extra memory by design.
 In most cases the space complexity is $O(\log n)$, but with bad pivots it's $O(n)$.